caboche/CuReSim-LoRM/README.md

 # Citation

-A manuscript describing MICRA is under publication.
-If you make use of the MICRA pipeline, please cite us:
-Caboche et al., Fast characterization of microbial genomes from high-throughput sequencing data (submited).
+A manuscript describing CuReSim-LoRM is under publication.
+If you make use of the CuReSim-LoRM, please cite us: Caboche et al., CuReSim-LoRM: a tool to simulate metabarcoding long reads (submited).